Ryle Nugent

 Ryle Nugent was born in Dublin and is an Irish sports broadcaster, reporter and former Head of RTÉ Sport.
 Prior to his appointment, he was RTÉ's commissioning editor for sport primarily specialising in rugby union.
 He is the resident rugby union commentator for RTÉ's television coverage of international and club competitions, such as the Six Nations Championship, Heineken Cup and Rugby World Cup.
 Nugent sometimes serves as the presenter of highlights of previously broadcast rugby union events.

 He has provided RTÉ commentary from the 2000, 2004, 2008, 2012 and 2016 Summer Olympics and presented sports programmes such as The Grip and Against the Head.
-Other more recent television appearances have included The Cafe and Dustin's Daily News.
+Other television appearances have included The Cafe and Dustin's Daily News.

 Education

 Nugent was educated at Blackrock College in Dublin.
 He studied broadcasting and journalism at Ballyfermot Senior College, qualifying in 1990.